kimchisus/redux-socket.io/README.md

 -------------------

 ## Lovely State management with sockets
-This is the official repository for redux-socket.io.
+This is the official repository for @rykimchi/redux-socket.io.

 ### Redux
-Redux is an state management too that is agnostic across multiple JS frameworks.
+Redux is an state management tool that is agnostic across multiple JS frameworks.
 While it's primary focus is on state management, I personally think it's more about the actions and events.
 Redux works like an event emitter where you dispatch actions in order to modify state.
 That action is passed to what's called a reducer and the reducer transforms state according to the action and the action's payload.